Real-world economies exhibit five essential properties.

 Taken together, these five essential properties imply that real-world economies are

 This website discusses a modeling approach, Agent-based Computational Economics (ACE), that permits researchers to

 study economic systems from this point of view.

 Roughly defined, ACE is the computational modeling of economic processes (including whole economies) as open-ended dynamic systems of interacting agents.
 The stress on open-ended dynamics fundamentally distinguishes ACE from all other currently mainstream economic modeling approaches.

-Below are seven basic modeling principles underlying ACE model design.
-These principles reflect the fundamental goal of many agent-based modelers: namely, to be able to study real-world dynamic systems as historical processes unfolding through time, driven solely by their own internal dynamics.
+More precisely, the ACE modeling approach is characterized by the seven modeling principles listed below.
+These principles reflect the primary goal of many agent-based modelers: namely, to be able to study real-world dynamic systems as historically unfolding sequences of events.